lextoumbourou/notes/notes/permanent/module-cohesion.md

 title: Module Cohesion
 date: 2023-12-29 10:00
 modified: 2023-12-29 10:00
-summary: how elements of a module relate to each other
+summary: How elements of a module relate to each other
 cover: /_media/module-cohesion.png
 tags:
   - SoftwareEngineering